 <style> h1, p {font-family:Helvetica;} h1{color: blue;font-size:24pt;}</style>

-The only problem is the curly-braces - {} – as within a literal string Elan will interpret these as defining an ‘interpolation’ clause (see Interpolated string).
+The only problem is the curly braces - {} – as within a literal string Elan will interpret these as defining an ‘interpolation’ clause (see Interpolated string).
 There are several ways around this, but a recommended pattern is to define the stylesheet in a literal string using square brackets instead of curly braces, and then to replace the characters.
 If you need to do this in more than one place, it pays to define a function to do that specific replacement, for example as shown below:

 main